geeksilva97/web-secutiry-experiments/README.md

     How to enable CSP in Rails -> https://www.stackhawk.com/blog/rails-content-security-policy-guide-what-it-is-and-how-to-enable-it/

 - Input sanitization

     The bacic one.
 Just make sure you don't trust in the world.
-So, make some strip tags in the input you receive in your app.
+For example, add some escape to HTML tag in the input you receive.
 In ruby you can use erb for that.

     ```rb
     puts ERB::Util.html_escape '<script>alert("xss attack")</script>'